cedricwalter/blockchain-consensus/README.md

 ## Penalizing offline users
 Most if not all PoS algorithm penalize Holders which can stay offline for long periods of time.
 Otherwise they could get control by connecting back to it and having over 50% of voting power because of the size of their holdings.

+## Pseudo anonymous users
+Validators within the PoS network are anonymous users who are identified only by their wallet address.
+This pro-vides no additional accountability over PoW for bad actors who can amass significant wealth on the network.

 ## Algorithm
 1. The validators will have to lock up some of their coins as stake.
 2. After that, they will start validating the blocks.
 Meaning, when they discover a block which they think can be added to the chain, they will validate it by placing a bet on it.
 3. If the block gets appended, then the validators will get a reward proportional to their bets.

 ## BlackCoin / Qtum specifics
+TODO

 ## Used in
 * Ada